wangsw09/AmpBridge/dev_log.md

+8/27/2018
+To do:
+1. Finish the two-stage part
+2. Test mse-expand and two-stage
+3. Remove AMPtheory sub-module
+4. Copy the slope routine, then remove lib sub-modules;
+5. Put useful components in clib.pyx into other files, remove clib.pyx
+6. Re-check the linear_model.py, I don't like the current interface.

 8/26/2018
 Switch back to work on this AmpBridge project, I want to finish it as soon as possible.
 Maybe in a week.